syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 <tr>
 <td class="name">width</td>
 <td class="type">String (>150px)</td>
-<td class="description">Pass the minimum width, below were the TreeGrid needs to work in responsive mode.</td>
+<td class="description">Pass the minimum responsive width, above which the TreeGrid needs to work in responsive mode.</td>
 </tr>
 </tbody>
 </table>

-Usage: we can able to change the minimum width of responsive mode in TreeGrid dynamically.
+Usage: we can able to change the minimum responsive width of TreeGrid dynamically.

 #### Example